nidrissi/web/content/post/git-1-preliminaries/index.en.md

 ---
-title: Git for Mathematicians
+title: "Git for Mathematicians (1/3): Preliminaries"
 date: 2021-04-13
 draft: false
 toc: true
 tags: [code]
 ---

-In this post, I will try to explain how to use Git to write papers, with an audience of professional mathematicians in mind.
+This post is the first in a series in which I will try to explain how to use Git to write papers, with an audience of professional mathematicians in mind.

-<div class="alert alert-warning">This article is still a work in progress!</div>
+I know that there are a lot of material online about learning Git, but as far as I can tell, none are tailored specifically for mathematicians' needs (which differ a bit from programmers' needs).
+Here, I will try to explain why one would even be interested in Git to begin with.

 <!--more-->

-## Preliminaries

-### Why do I need a (distributed) version control system?
+## Why do I need a (distributed) version control system?

 Git is a [distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control).
 Behind this barbarous name is a rather simple idea.